dmmaus/mezzacotta-generator/README.md

 # Documentation

+## Environment

+* PHP 7.
+* Python 3.
+We use Python 3.6 or 3.7.
+* The environment variable `PYTHONIOENCODING=UTF-8` must be set.
+This enables reading and printing UTF-8 characters without special handling.
+* `album.py` requires the following Python packages:
+    * flickrapi
+    * Pillow

+## Files

+* The main executable file is `generique.py`.
 * Core shareable vocabulary files are in the directory `vocabulary`.
 * Other directories contain specific generators with PHP index file, base grammar file, and context-dependent vocabulary files (of limited use to other generators).